Gabriel Rabinovich

 Rena Krasno, author of the memoir Strangers Always, was his niece; she passed his architectural drawings and photographs to the Hoover Archives.
 According to her memoir, Uncle Gava was well-educated, wrote plays, told great jokes and doted on his wife.
 "Gava, endowed with a large bulbous nose, regales all and sundry with hilarious, often bawdy, tales told in a wide range of accents – Georgian, Tartar, Yiddish, Chinese."
 (Strangers Always)

-In 1930–1931 Rabinovich joined E. Hazzard and E. S. J. Phillips at Elliott Hazzard, as Chief Architect.
-During that period, the company designed and constructed the office of Shanghai Power Co. on Nanking Road; Rabinovich supervised the project.
-During his time with Elliott Hazzard, the firm also designed Lieu Ong Kee Building, on Szechuen Road, and Brookside Apartments, on Avenue Haig.
+In 1930–1931 Rabinovich worked for Elliott Hazzard studio as Chief Architect.
+In that period, he designed and constructed the office of Shanghai Power Co. on Nanking Road, Lieu Ong Kee Building on Szechuen Road, and Brookside Apartments (1930), on Avenue Haig.
+Another apartment house very similar to the latter, named Rivers Court, was erected on Yu Yuen Road in 1931.

 Rabinovich designed Doumer Apartments, Koffman Apartments (for Mrs. Vera L. Koffman), and "several other small streamline moderne buildings in the French Concession".
-He was also the author of modernist apartments at 1274 Avenue Joffre and 27 Avenue Petain, which are still extant.
+He was the author of modernist apartments at 1274 Avenue Joffre and 27 Avenue Petain, which are still extant.
 Among the works that do not survive are the modernist residence on Route Magniny, a house on Route Paul Henry and (possibly) one Spanish-style and one modernist residence, both on Route de Sieyes.
+Rabinovich’s designs showcased his talent for creating artful buildings on irregularly shaped lots.

 Rabinovich was a board member of the Russian Jewish Club and a member of the Jewish Company of the Shanghai Volunteer Corps.
 He acted as a secretary of the committee for the construction of the New Ashkenazi Synagogue, on Route Tenant de la Tour, designed by his colleague Emmanuel Gran.
 According to the testimony of his daughter Isabel, Rabinovich participated in all the activities of the Russian Artistic and Literary Circle and was a dedicated member of ORT (Society for the Encouragement of Handicrafts).
 He contributed to the welfare of the European Jewish refugees in Shanghai in the 1940s.

-In 1949, the Rabinovich family moved to Israel.
-The architect’s final project was the design of the Synagogue and Communal Center for Yigud Yotsei Sin (the Jewish Communities of China), in Tel Aviv.
-Partially funded with the proceeds from the sale of the Gran-designed Ashkenazi Synagogue in Shanghai, it opened in September 1961.
-Rabinovich died of a heart disease at the age of 63.
+In 1949, the Rabinovich and family moved to Israel, where the architect worked in civil building organizations and became a member of the Association of Engineers and Architects in Israel.
+His final project was the design of the Synagogue and Communal Center for Yigud Yotsei Sin (the Jewish Communities of China), in Tel Aviv.
+Partially funded with the proceeds of $10,000 from the sale of the Ashkenazi Synagogue in Shanghai in 1957, it opened in September 1961.
+The next year, Rabinovich died of a heart disease at the age of 63.

 Ohel Moshe Synagogue, Ward Road